heig-vd-dai-course/heig-vd-dai-course/12-java-tcp-programming/COURSE_MATERIAL.md

 ## The Socket API

-The Socket API is a Java API that allows you to create TCP/UDP clients and servers.
+The Socket API is a Java API that allows you to create TCP clients and servers.
 It is described in the
 [`java.net` package](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/net/package-summary.html)
 in the
 [`java.base` module](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/module-summary.html).